xerta555/Detach-Files/repo/README.md

 #### Q: When are the changes applied after the first flash ?

-A: When you flash the module, and reboot your device.
+A: After you will have reboot your device.

 #### Q: Where to find an app's package name ?